klauer/epics-sumo-mirror/doc/migration-examples.rst

 :ref:`dependency database <reference-sumo-db-The-dependency-database>` to the console::

-  sumo-scan -d . -g <supportdir> -g <epics-basedir> --ignore-changes '.*' | sumo db modconvert - <supportname>
+  sumo-scan -d . -g <supportdir> -g <epics-basedir> --ignore-changes 'configure/RELEASE' | sumo db modconvert - -C <supportname>

-Option "--ignore-changes 'configure/RELEASE'" is needed if file configure/RELEASE has uncomitted changes.
+Option ``--ignore-changes 'configure/RELEASE'`` is needed if file configure/RELEASE has uncomitted changes.
 If sumo-scan finds any uncomitted changes it sets the :ref:`source data <reference-sumo-source-data>` to type 'path' which usually is not what you want.